Pre-Departure Student Guide

 Policy on room changes

 Room changes are not allowed during the first eight weeks of school.
 We find that when you give it some time, students wind up getting along.
 It is not healthy for relationship development nor your school career to change rooms right away if you have a clash with your roommate.
 The first step in any roommate dispute is always mediation.
-If you ever have difficulty talking to your roommate or need support in addressing a conflict, ask your House Parent- they’re here to help you!
+If you ever have difficulty talking to your roommate or need support in addressing a conflict, ask a House Parent - they’re here to help you!

 Living on campus